-- Now pour in olive oil in a slow stream.
-You don’t want the thing to separate, you want a nice consistent batter.
-So take it easy (there’s lemon juice in there, which is full of water, that doesn’t like fat).
-Set the mix aside, and prepare a new bowl.
+- Pour in olive oil in a slow stream.
+You don’t want the thing to separate, you want a nice consistent batter, so take it easy (there’s lemon juice in there, which is full of water, that doesn’t like fat).
+Set the mix aside.

-- Into the new clean bowl, add all the egg whites and 2 g of salt (about one pinch, that is).
+- Into a new clean bowl, add all the egg whites and 2 g of salt (about one pinch, that is).
 Mix on high speed until the eggs are all foam.
-We’re not looking for meringue foam here, we’ll get to that stage in a moment.
-Just generally foamy for now.
+We’re not looking for meringue foam for the moment.
+Just generally foamy.

-- Gradually add the rest of the sugar (that should be a little more than half a deciliter)
+- Gradually add the rest of the sugar.

 - Coat a 22 cm (about 9″) springform pan with butter and dust it with flour.
 Pour batter into pan.